 What’s Best for Wrinkles: Adapalene vs Tretinoin?

-Adapalene and tretinoin are both great options for combating wrinkles, fine lines, dark spots, and other marks of aging.
-Between them, however, tretinoin is the more potent option and is FDA-approved for treating signs of aging unlike adapalene.
+Adapalene and tretinoin are both often recommended for combating wrinkles, fine lines, dark spots, and other marks of aging.
+Between them, however, tretinoin is the more potent option and is FDA approved for treating signs of aging unlike adapalene.
 Keep in mind, however, that the potency may come at a cost—tretinoin has a tendency to be irritating, which may be bothersome for some people.
 Adapalene, on the other hand, is more tolerable and has fewer side effects, though it is not FDA approved for treating signs of aging.

 Can I Use Adapalene and Tretinoin Together?